arnorhs/node-sset/readme.md

 # sset - Sorted Set for javascript

-Yet another sorted set.
+Yet another sorted set, but with the following feature set:

-Uses binary-sort to insert and search and insert in set.
+- Uses binary-sort to insert and search and insert in set, so it is incredibly fast.

-Also is much faster than searching through a normal array, as per this (maybe unfair) benchmark:
+- Can contain any kind of object
+- You can specify a custom comparator, if you have objects, strings etc (default uses number values)

+Benchmark against array (though an array is not a set)
 ![benchmark](http://f.cl.ly/items/2Q0d1b2y47290q3r0809/Screen%20Shot%202013-05-22%20at%201.58.46%20AM.png)

 ### Usage: